In order to run a successful business, you need to know:

 Without a single source of truth and the ability to find the answers that you need, decision-makers are left relying on gut feelings that can lead organizations down the wrong path.
 But your business doesn’t have to work in the dark.

 Modern business intelligence (BI) shines a light on past and current performance, calling attention to bottlenecks and unearthing risks while highlighting opportunities to delight customers, innovate products and services, and boost revenue growth.
 But what exactly is business intelligence, and how does it work?

-Business intelligence (BI) is the use of technology to analyze and transform data into actionable insights.
-An organization’s data comes from various internal and external sources—increasingly this includes both proprietary and third party sources.
+Business intelligence is the use of technology to analyze and transform data into actionable insights.
+An organization’s data comes from various internal and external sources—increasingly this includes both proprietary and third-party sources.
 The sheer volume of this exponentially growing data makes it difficult to interpret, causing businesses to struggle to uncover patterns, trends, or insights within their data.
-But with the help of BI tools, organizations get a holistic picture of their performance一for the company, departments, internal teams, and individual initiatives.
+But with the help of business intelligence tools, organizations get a holistic picture of their performance一for the company, departments, internal teams, and individual initiatives.

 As you might expect, there are many benefits to using business intelligence.
 At its core, business intelligence empowers companies to: